omarbelkady/ReactJS/README.md

 ```
 <> </>
 ```
+### Module Not Found: Cannot Resolve ...
+- This means that you are trying to use a file that isn't created or its path is incorrect when you imported it

 ### Default Port Which React Runs On:
 - 3000

+### CodeSnippets
+- rfc: React Functional Component
+- race: React Arrow Function Component Export
+- rcc: class component skeleton
+- rrc: class component skeleton with react-redux connect
+- rrdc: class component skeleton with react-redux connect and dispatch
+- rccp: class component skeleton with prop types after the class
+- rcjc: class component skeleton without import and default export lines
+- rcfc: class component skeleton that contains all the lifecycle methods
+- rwwd: class component without import statements
+- cwm: component will mount method skeleton
+- cdm: componentDidMount method skeleton
+- cwr: componentWillReceiveProps method
+- scu: shouldComponentUpdate method
+- cwup: componentWillUpdate method
+- cdup: componentDidUpdate method
+- cwun: componentWillUnmount method
+- ren: render method
+- sst: this.setState with object as parameter
+- ssf: this.setState with function as parameter
+- props: this.props
+- state: this.state
+- bnd: binds the this of method inside the constructor
+- disp: MapDispatchToProps redux function

 ### Other Ports To Run React On:
 - 37532